phetsims/rosetta/README.md

  * @author Firstname Lastname (PhET Interactive Simulations) */
 ```

-5. We like to `'use strict';`.
-6. List your `// modules` and `// order-dependent modules`.
+#### A Note on Constants

-7. List your (symbolic) `// constants`.
-These constants should never change.
+Symbolic constants should never change.
 They are things like numbers and strings.
 They should be `C_STYLE_CONSTANT_CASE`.
   * It is possible to have constants in the global scope that are regular `camelCase`.
 An
   example can be found in `js/simData.js`.
 It is a variable that needs to be populated.
 It's never reassigned.